ceres-solver/ceres-solver/docs/source/modeling.rst

    parameterizations only once.
 The local parameterization can only be set once per parameter, and cannot be changed once set.

+.. function LocalParameterization* Problem::GetParameterization(double* values) const;

+   Get the local parameterization object associated with this parameter block.
+If there is no parameterization object associated then `NULL` is returned

+.. function void Problem::SetParameterLowerBound(double* values, int index, double lower_bound);

+   Set the lower bound for the parameter at position `index` in the parameter block corresponding to `values`.
+By default the lower bound is :math:`-\infty`.

+.. function void Problem::SetParameterUpperBound(double* values, int index, double upper_bound);

+   Set the upper bound for the parameter at position `index` in the parameter block corresponding to `values`.
+By default the value is :math:`\infty`.

-.. function:: int Problem::NumParameterBlocks() const
+.. function int Problem::NumParameterBlocks() const

    Number of parameter blocks in the problem.
 Always equals parameter_blocks().size() and parameter_block_sizes().size().

-.. function:: int Problem::NumParameters() const
+.. function int Problem::NumParameters() const

    The size of the parameter vector obtained by summing over the sizes of all the parameter blocks.

-.. function:: int Problem::NumResidualBlocks() const
+.. function int Problem::NumResidualBlocks() const

    Number of residual blocks in the problem.
 Always equals residual_blocks().size().

-.. function:: int Problem::NumResiduals() const
+.. function int Problem::NumResiduals() const

    The size of the residual vector obtained by summing over the sizes of all of the residual blocks.

-.. function:: int Problem::ParameterBlockSize(const double* values) const
+.. function int Problem::ParameterBlockSize(const double* values) const

    The size of the parameter block.

-.. function:: int Problem::ParameterBlockLocalSize(const double* values) const
+.. function int Problem::ParameterBlockLocalSize(const double* values) const

    The size of local parameterization for the parameter block.
 If there is no local parameterization associated with this parameter block, then ``ParameterBlockLocalSize`` = ``ParameterBlockSize``.

+.. function bool Problem::HasParameterBlock(const double* values) const;

+   Is the give parameter block present in the problem or not?

-.. function:: void Problem::GetParameterBlocks(vector<double*>* parameter_blocks) const
+.. function void Problem::GetParameterBlocks(vector<double*>* parameter_blocks) const

    Fills the passed ``parameter_blocks`` vector with pointers to the parameter blocks currently in the problem.
 After this call, ``parameter_block.size() == NumParameterBlocks``.

-.. function:: void Problem::GetResidualBlocks(vector<ResidualBlockId>* residual_blocks) const
+.. function void Problem::GetResidualBlocks(vector<ResidualBlockId>* residual_blocks) const

    Fills the passed `residual_blocks` vector with pointers to the residual blocks currently in the problem.
 After this call, `residual_blocks.size() == NumResidualBlocks`.

-.. function:: void Problem::GetParameterBlocksForResidualBlock(const ResidualBlockId residual_block, vector<double*>* parameter_blocks) const
+.. function void Problem::GetParameterBlocksForResidualBlock(const ResidualBlockId residual_block, vector<double*>* parameter_blocks) const

    Get all the parameter blocks that depend on the given residual block.

-.. function:: void Problem::GetResidualBlocksForParameterBlock(const double* values, vector<ResidualBlockId>* residual_blocks) const
+.. function void Problem::GetResidualBlocksForParameterBlock(const double* values, vector<ResidualBlockId>* residual_blocks) const

    Get all the residual blocks that depend on the given parameter block.